Call us today for a free telephone consultation with an attorney about a trust.

 Married individuals may utilize a trust to ensure their surviving spouse is financially secure but ensure their assets stay in the grantor’s family upon remarriage.
 Parents of children with special needs utilize special needs trusts to ensure their children don’t lose their public benefits.
 Unmarried persons utilize trusts for the benefit of their significant others while ensuring their assets remain in their families.
 As you can see, there are many considerations that can go into deciding whether or not to create a trust.

 Bowes, Petkovich & Palmer, LLC is a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced estate planning lawyers can analyze your situation and advise you which trust will best suit your needs.
+Our experienced trust lawyers can analyze your situation and advise you which type of trust best suits your needs and help guide you through the complexities of forming the trust.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

 OUR EXPERIENCED ESTATE PLANNING ATTORNEYS CAN HELP YOU CREATE OR UPDATE YOUR TRUST.